 How to Make Thai Tea Frappuccino

 Making the Thai tea takes the longest time in that it needs time to cool.
-I like to make the Thai tea ahead of time and store it in the refrigerator.
+I like to make it ahead of time and store it in the refrigerator.

 Once the Thai tea is ready, the frappuccino is made in literally seconds.

 The Thai tea needs to be chilled for the best frappuccino texture.
-If the tea is too warm, it’ll melt the ice too quickly when blending the two together.
+If the tea is too warm, it’ll melt the ice too quickly when blending.

 Ice, brewed and chilled Thai tea, sweetened condensed milk, and evaporated milk all go into the blender.